open-cogsci/osdoc/content/publications.md

 {: .reference}

 Mathôt, S. (2013). *Visual Attention and Stability* (Doctoral dissertation).
 VU University, Amsterdam, Netherlands. doi:10.6084/m9.figshare.704402
 {: .reference}

+Peters, G.-J. Y., de Bruin, M., & Crutzen, R. (2013).
+Everything should be as simple as possible, but no simpler: towards a protocol for accumulating evidence regarding the active content of health behaviour change interventions. *Health Psychology Review*. doi:10.1080/17437199.2013.848409
+{: .reference}

 Schreij, D., Los, S. A., Theeuwes, J., Enns, J. T., & Olivers, C. N. (2013).
 The interaction between stimulus-driven and goal-driven orienting as revealed by eye movements. *Journal of Experimental Psychology: Human Perception and Performance*. doi:10.1037/a0034574